-In applications where the BDS is used with HM800 Systems, the BDS Hybrid communicates from the CAN communications connector to the CAN Breakout box located inside the High Capacity.
+The BDS Hybrid communicates from the CAN communications connector to the CAN Breakout box located inside the High Capacity.
 The short CAN Terminator normally installed on the CAN Breakout box should be moved to the CAN Diagnostics port found on the HM800 Analog module.
 Refer to the HM800 Wire Diagram for further information.

-Figure 4-5: HM800 Wire Diagram
+Figure 4-4: HM800 Wire Diagram

-Figure 4-6: Analog module showing CAN Terminator
+Figure 4-5: Analog module